-Any entitlement granted to professionals who are not employees of your organization.
+Any entitlement granted to professionals who are not employees of your organization and/or receiving data not for your firm's business use.
 All entitlements granted to external professionals are reportable but not by individual names.
 Total number of entitlements should be reported per location per product for each organization that the vendor vends data to.
 In order for a professional's entitlements to qualify being reported under a specific organization, they must be an employee of that organization.
 This includes creating a VAN to identify each organization by location.
 This is considered a "subscriber entry" for those reporting in a VRXML file format.